hacker1649/instagram-layout/README.md

 The idea is to give us the confidence that how convenient it is to recreate the designs on Flutter of everyday apps we use.

-This project aims to demonstrate how to build a visually appealing and responsive user interface using Flutter widgets and design principles.
+This project aims to demonstrate how to build a visually appealing instagram user interface using Flutter widgets and design principles.

 ### Getting Started